 3. Sellers should review their homeowners insurance policy to verify that they are covered for dog bites from prospective buyers and agents, for medical expenses, and make sure that their breed of dog is not excluded from coverage.

 With pets it is wise to check that the the gates will latch and that they operate smoothly.
 Some wooden fences may need new planks or posts replaced to keep pets contained.
 Usually these types of repairs are easy to make yourself or can be completed by a handyman.

 Keeping the fences and gates maintained helps keep the pets in, but also provides protection for them.
 83,000,000 million homes have pets and 4.5 million people get bites that require medical attention every year.

 Home owners insurance and pet insurance

-Many home owner insurance policy will cover pet legal issues.
-Normally they will have limits or restrictions.
-Take a look at your policy to see if it covers your needs and pet the way you wish.
+Many homeowner insurance policies will cover pet legal issues but normally they will have limits and restrictions.
+Take a look at your policy to see if it covers your needs and pet the way you expect.
 Another option sellers can look at is a special policy designed for pets, including medical.